-Join Sean Adams for an in-depth discussion in this video What is marketing collateral?, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video What is marketing collateral?, part of Layout and Composition: Marketing Collateral.

 Marketing collateral or as some call it, marketing materials, sounds like a complicated and technical term.
 But, it's really just a way we can talk about suite of items that a client or you might need.
 More descriptive terms might be letterhead, brochures, business cards, and a lot of other things that help communicate a message.
 But that's a little long.
 We live in a world filled with chaos and images fighting for our attention.
 Well designed marketing materials can cut through this and promote an idea.